Lomeli12/7Log/README.markdown

 ## Image Optimization:

 To use Image Optimization, just complie 7Log, as it is already set up to use it.
-If something went wrong(which nothing should, but you never know) download the free trial DLL from http://www.imageoptimizer.net/Integration.aspx
-They should have insturctions on how to use the DLL in VB.Net, which is pretty easy to translate into C# (especially since I already wrote it in the source ^_^)

 ## Help: